Antediluvien/Project-1-start/README.md

-The goal of this project was to see if stocks actually correlate regarding to their price movement.(Experience at the time:1 month of coding in python)
+(Experience at the time:1 month of coding in python)

 Hypothesis:
 -